 What to do this week in Florence and surroundings

-Events, exhibitions and highlights from March 20 to 26, 2023
+Events, exhibitions and must-see events from 29 May to 4 June 2023

 Art, concerts, shows and good food.
 Here are the events not to be missed this week in and around Florence.

 The great festivals of the Florentine Summer are back again this year.
 It starts on 5 June with Secret Florence, the contemporary art festival now in its eighth edition, which involves various realities: Fabbrica Europa, Lo Schermo dell'arte, Musicus Concentus, Tempo Reale and Centro di Produzione della Danza Virgilio Sieni.
 From 7 to 11 June, many appointments at Villa Bardini for La Città dei lettori, the travelling literature festival that makes stops in various Tuscan cities.
 From 9 June to 15 September, lots of great music with 23 free appointments for the Sagrati in Musica under the stars festival, concerts ranging from jazz to classical, via rock and electronic.
 The churches involved are: Santi Michele e Gaetano, Santa Felicita, Sacra Famiglia, Santa Maria del Carmine, Piazza Duomo Misericordia churchyard, Isolotto and Santa Croce.
 Also this year there will be concerts, talks, performances and guided tours of the Firenze dall'Alto initiative, a series of meetings aimed at telling the story of the city from an unusual and privileged point of view, that of the roofs and terraces of its buildings.
 Until the end of September many other initiatives for all tastes: cinema, dance music and much more!
 Discover the entire programme HERE.